 On July 1, 2014, the Turnpike purchased the eastern end of the SR 528, Beachline East Expressway, a 22-mile facility, from the Florida Department of Transportation.
 The Beachline East extends east from SR 520 in Orange County and into Brevard County where it splits into two branches.
-This facility connects the John F. Kennedy Space Center and the aerospace industry to Orlando and serves as a regional connector to Florida's east coast.
+This facility serves as a regional connector to Florida's east coast, connecting Orlando to the Brevard County attractions of the John F. Kennedy Space Center, Port Canaveral and Atlantic Ocean beaches.
 The facility opened to traffic in 1974.